tuan08/datatp/README.md

 ##Overview##

-The DataTP - Data Tool Platform - is a data framework that allow the developer/admin to capture the different type of data such webpage, facebook messages, log...
+The DataTP - Data Tool Platform - is an opensource data framework that allow the developer to capture the different type of data such webpage, facebook data, log data...
+Process the data by the data tool to extract the entities, classify the data... and then forward the data to a queue to further save the data to elasticsearch for analysis or other storage such HDFS for backup.

 ![Overview](docs/images/datatp_overview.png "DataTP")

+The main goals of the project are:

+1. Scalable and reliable
+2. Reuse as much as possible the other popular opensource project such spring framework, elasticsearch, zookeeper, kafka, hadoop...
+3. Implement the missing data lib or services to process the data.
+4. abc

 ##Web Crawler##